Phased reopening of campuses is underway. Check roanestate.edu/coronavirus for the latest on the college's response to COVID-19.

 If you have a service provider in your area that is not listed above, you should also check with them directly to see if they have implemeted any special programs as a result of the coronavirus pandemic.

 If you are sick with any illness, you should stay home and contact your doctor for advice and treatment.
-Please also contact your instructor to let them know if you will be absent from online class meetings due to illness.
+Please also contact your instructor to let them know if you will be absent from online or in-person class meetings due to illness.
 Essential employees who are still reporting to work should contact their supervisors if they are sick and will be absent.

 The CDC reports that the virus is thought to be spread mainly from person-to-person, between people who are in close contact and through respiratory droplets produced when an infected person coughs or sneezes.
 For this reason, the best way to prevent illness is to avoid being exposed to the virus.
 Actions you can take to protect yourself and others include: